Alfresco/docs-alfresco/content-services/latest/admin/import.md

 * You cannot create a new node based on a version history only.
 You must have a head revision of the file.
 * Version numbers do not have to be contiguous.
 You can number your version files however you want, provided you use whole numbers (integers).
-* The version numbers in your version files will not be used in Alfresco Content Services.
-The version numbers in Alfresco Content Services will be contiguous, starting at 1.0 and increasing by 1.0 for every version (so 1.0, 2.0, 3.0, and so on).
-Alfresco Content Services doesn't allow version labels to be set to arbitrary values, and the bulk import doesn't provide any way to specify whether a given version should have a major or minor increment.
+* The version numbers in your version files will not be used in Content Services.
+The version numbers in Content Services will be contiguous, starting at 1.0 and increasing by 1.0 for every version (so 1.0, 2.0, 3.0, and so on).
+Content Services doesn't allow version labels to be set to arbitrary values, and the bulk import doesn't provide any way to specify whether a given version should have a major or minor increment.
 * Each version can contain a content update, a metadata update or both.
 You are not limited to updating everything for every version.
 If not included in a version, the prior version's content or metadata will remain in place for the next version.

 The following example shows all possible combinations of content, metadata, and version files: